PtolemyLovesYou/ptolemy/docs/docs/index.md

     Ptolemy is still in alpha and we would love your help making it better!
 See our guide on [Contribution](contributing/index.md) to learn more about submitting feedback and contributing.

 ### :building_construction: Systems-First Design
-We enforce clean architectural patterns, inspired by traditional systems engineering methodologies, that break down your ML systems into logical components.
-Every system, subsystem, component, and subcomponent has well-defined inputs, outputs, feedback loops, and metadata—making troubleshooting and optimization intuitive.
+Ptolemy organizes your ML monitoring across four logical levels (system, subsystem, component, subcomponent) and four data types (input, output, feedback, metadata).
+This structured yet flexible framework makes troubleshooting and optimization intuitive, even for complex ML deployments.
+[Learn more about our data model here](concepts/data_model.md).

 ### :woman_scientist: Direct SQL Access
 Query your data directly with SQL — no black boxes, no limitations.
 While other platforms lock you into rigid semantic layers, Ptolemy lets you run the complex analyses you actually need, using a language you already know.
 Learn more about Ptolemy's SQL capabilities in our guide on Ptolemy's [Query Engine](concepts/query_engine.md).